Please support JMAP by making a donation!

 Apply geometric concepts in modeling situations

-G.MG.A.2 Apply concepts of density based on area and volume in modeling situations (e.g., persons per square mile, BTUs per cubic foot).
+Apply concepts of density based on area and volume of geometric figures in modeling situations.

-G.MG.A.3 Apply geometric methods to solve design problems (e.g., designing an object or structure to satisfy physical constraints or minimize cost; working with typographic grid systems based on ratios).
+Apply geometric methods to solve design problems.
+Applications may include designing an object or structure to satisfy constraints such as area, volume, mass, and cost.

 HOME REVIEW REGENTS EXAM ARCHIVES